gaborcs/lambda-terminal/README.md

 The type inference algorithm infers that the result would be an `Integer`, but the evaluation times out.
 Lambda Terminal tries to evaluate things automatically to make its usage more convenient, but it does so with a time limit to avoid wasting resources.
 The time limit is short, it feels instant to us humans, but a computer is able to do a lot of calculations in that time.
-In this case, the timeout makes a lot of sense, since calling `factorial` with a negative number would execute forever.
+However in this case the calculation times out, since calling `factorial` with a negative number would execute forever.
 It would keep calling itself with lower numbers, getting further from 0 at every step.

 Is `factorial`'s behavior acceptable?